 - Medication adherence for cholesterol or diabetes medication

-It’s important to note that the 2022 star ratings may decrease for 2023 based on the potential removal of the COVID-19 impact adjustments.
+It’s important to note that some of the star ratings decreased for 2023 based on the removal of some of the COVID-19 impact adjustments.

 How do I find my Medicare plan’s rating?